 For example, telnet or ftp services are accessed through the inet program which hides all the details of services.
 There are many tunable parameters available to tune your TCP/IP connections.

 These can be used to best tune the connection without disturbing overall system wide tuning.

 Most of the network applications are written to exchange data.
-Once a connection
+Once a connection is established, either

 - the client sends data to the server or